mrxten/XamEffects/README.md

 TouchEffect.SetColor(view, Color.Red);
 ```

-### Know issues
+### Important & known issues
 * Effect may not work in views with enabled [Fast Renderers](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/internals/fast-renderers).
 * Effect may not work in views with another gestures and effects like Button, Slider, Picker, Entry, Editor etc.
-* Effect doesn't work correctly with standard gestures in Xamarin.Forms.
+* Effect may not work correctly with standard gestures in Xamarin.Forms.
 If you need some gestures with touch effect, use not GestureRecognizer, but [Commands](#commands).

 If effect doesn't work, try wrap view with ContentView and add effect to wrapper.